JacobPulk/art/README.md

 ## 2. Basic information

 - Artists can have multiple versions.
-To create an image, one version needs to be chosen.
+For an artist to create an image, one version needs to be chosen.
 Together, the artist and version specify a stochastic (random number-influenced) system for creating images.
 Any artist and version can produce an unlimited number of new images.

 - Artists and their versions are more or less "black boxes", so there would be no reason to create one without seeing at least one image made by them.